 There’s no way around it, a DUI will drastically affect your car insurance.
-Most insurance companies will see you as a high-risk driver and increase your auto insurance rates.
-Or an insurer could even cancel your insurance altogether.
+Most insurers will classify you as a high-risk driver and increase your auto rates.
+Or an insurer could even cancel your policy altogether.

-Though you’ll pay more for insurance going forward, you have some options.
-The first thing you can try to do is look for a company that offers the best car insurance rates for drivers with DUIs.
-In this article, we’ll help you understand what’s next for your auto insurance after a drunk driving conviction.
+Though you’ll pay more for coverage going forward, you have some options.
+The first thing you can try to do is look for a company that offers the best rates for drivers with DUIs.
+In this article, we’ll help you understand what’s next after a drunk driving conviction.

 Find the best car insurance after a DUI